Urbex FAQs

 Never Explore Alone

-If you hear people when you arrive, just leave, and come back another time.
-It is not worth the hassle and potential confrontation.
+Abandoned buildings are also attractive to people other than urban explorers—such as homeless individuals, squatters, drug users, or scrap metal thieves.
+Safety in numbers is paramount.
+If you hear people when you arrive, just leave and come back another time.
+It’s not worth the hassle or potential confrontation.

 Be mindful of the structure